vithurshiniS/e18-co225-Student-Results-Management-System/docs/README.md

 ## Introduction

  Currently there is no effective system to manage undergraduate students’ marks either it is handled manually or in spreadsheets.
 Therefore the aim of our project is to build a mobile application to automate the student grades management system process.
-Compared to the manual system this will save lots of time and also makes your work easier
+Compared to the manual system this will save lots of time and also makes your work easier.

 ## Other Sub Topics